braze-inc/braze-docs/_docs/_developer_guide/platform_wide/analytics_overview.md

 3. They need to attempt to hail a taxi.
 4. In order to hail a taxi, they must be available when they search.

-The above actions could then be tagged as the following custom events:
+These actions could then be tagged as the following custom events:

 - Began Registration
 - Completed Registration